Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

-Analyzing the RTD of all 140 samples in the data set shows that a valley at $\tau=100$~$\mu$s is systematically present between the high-frequency and low-frequency polarization responses.
-We therefore analyze the low-frequency response by truncating the integrating parameters in the range between $100$ $\mu$s and $10$ s.
-In this range, distinct RTD signatures emerge for each material class, and within-series variability remains lower than between-series variability, as evidenced in Figure~\ref{fig:rtd-heatmap}.
+Analysis of the RTDs across all 140 samples reveals a consistent structural feature: a valley at $\tau=100~\mu$s separating the high- and low-frequency responses.
+We focus on the low-frequency response, which corresponds to relaxation times between $100~\mu$s and $10$~s.
+Within this range, distinct RTD signatures emerge for each material class, with within-series variability remaining lower than between-series variability, as evidenced in Figure~\ref{fig:rtd-heatmap}.
+These results indicate that the CVAE learns RTD representations that are consistent across samples and discriminative across material classes.